codibre/remembered-redis/README.md

 );
 ```

 That's it!
-Now S3 will get the heavy data while redis control semaphore, and ttl!
+Now S3 will get the heavy data while Redis control semaphore, and ttl!
 But there's more to it: **maxSavingDelay** is part of the **AlternativePersistence** interface, and it determines how much time **remembered-redis** will wait to save the new data and to release the semaphore.
 But why wait?
 Because more data can be gathered from another calls and all that data can be saved in the same S3 file.
-The data is also saved compressed, which will benefit from a larger file, and the number of objects sent to S3 will be much lesser than the number of results you have.
+The data is also saved compressed and it will benefit from a larger content, and the number of objects sent to S3 will be much lesser than the number of results you have.
 For example, if you have 100 calls in 3 seconds, you'll only send 1 file to S3, avoiding 99 calls!
-This is important because S3 can charge you very high if your number of api calls is high, and with this strategy you can achieve a decreasing of almost 50% in it!
+This is important because S3 can charge you very high if your number of api calls is big, and with this strategy you can decrease your cost by almost 50%!

-You can also experiment to use even a redis AlternativePersistence implementation:
+You can also use even a redis AlternativePersistence implementation:

 ```ts
 export class RedisCache implements AlternativePersistence {